felipepasq/felipepasq/README.md

 * I was born in Guaxupé-MG
 * Constantly trying to improve my web development skills, currently focusing on React.JS, Typescript and Node.js
 * I'm passionate about solving problems and i am always trying to learn more about programming 🖥️.
-* In my spare time I like to exercise and play games like Valorant, PUBG, Cs Go and Nba.
+* In my spare time I like to exercise and play video games.

 ### You can reach me through my social media 👇